markfinger/js-host/README.md

   // Pass values explicitly
   logData(this.host.logger, data);

-  // Pass a new function which uses our `this` someAsyncFunc(function(err, res) {
+  // Create a new function which uses the outer `this` binding someAsyncFunc(function(err, res) {
     if (err) {
-      this.host.logger.error('Something bad occured );
+      this.host.logger.error('Something bad happened');
       return cb(err);
     }
     cb(null, res);